mreza0100/mamzi.net.github.io/pages/universe/index.md

            - Because all living things have an intrinsic drive to be more and exist more.

 11. **Drive to Be More and Exist More**:

       - **Why is it the way of all living things?**
            - Because the struggle for existence and improvement is a fundamental characteristic of life.
-           - Read more about life struggle for existence and perfection under life if I wrote about it yet.
+           - Read more about the struggle for existence and perfection under "Life" if I wrote about it yet.

+12. **Big Bang (The Beginning of Time and Space)**:
+      - **Why did the Big Bang happen?**
+           - Because of the necessary causes that made it happen.

 So we can see the chain of cause and affect, now let's change it.
-To change this process of causes and affects that lead for Columbus to discover America, we need to change one of the causes in the chain, and the effect will change.
+To change this process of causes and affects of this event, we need to change one of the causes in the chain, and the effect will change.
 But it's not that simple, because every cause that leads to affect, has causes that made it happen, and so on.
-So to change any cause that happens in the universe, we need to go back the beginning of the universe and change the first cause that made the universe happen, and then the effect will change.
+So to change any cause that happens in the universe, we need to go back to Big bang and change the first cause that made the universe happen with the rules we want, and then the effect will change.
 So we see that everything is connected, and everything has a cause, and everything has an effect.

 ## Conclusion

-- What ever happens, happens because of necessary causes.
+- What ever happens, happens because of necessity.
 - The future of universe is determined by the past and current state of the universe.
 - What happens at each moment is like a mathematical equation with billions of variables that we can't predict, but if we know all the necessary variables, we can predict it.
-- What ever happened before, has happened exactly as it should, and what ever will happen in the future, will happen exactly as it should.
+- What ever happened before, has happened exactly as it should and the same every time, and what ever will happen in the future, will happen exactly as it should and exactly as it happened before.
-- What makes causality happen is the laws of nature, like laws of physics and chemistry, more specifically the laws of the divine nature.
+- What makes causality happen is the laws of nature, like laws of physics and chemistry, more specifically the laws of the divine Nature.
 - There doesn't a similar reality when Doulas Adams haven't wrote the book, because the necessary causes that made him write the book, made him write it, and there is no other way that it could have happened.
 - There is no randomness in the universe, everything has a cause, and all causes has an effect.
 - Similar realities doesn't exist when you have done something else, because the necessary causes that made you do it, made you do it, and there is no other way that it could have happened.
+- There is no similar reality when anything happens any how except the way that it happens.
+- Future has been predetermined, there is no other way that it can change, everything that will happen.

 ### Shocking conclusion!